Baltimore Rock Opera Society: The Terrible Secret of Lunastus

 The Terrible Secret of Lunastus, which premiered in a remount of an earlier, shorter production part of the BROS's 2011 Double Feature, is a sci-fi comedic adventure.
-As the moon falls towards Earth, on the eve of our planet's destruction, four astronauts and their robot Android, travel to the mysterious world of Lunastus to determine its suitability as a new home planet.
+As the moon falls towards Earth on the eve of our planet's destruction, four astronauts and their robot, Android, travel to the mysterious world of Lunastus to determine its suitability as a new home planet.
 The creatures the crew meets change the course of their lives and the fate of the planet.

 Constellations & Crossroads

-Run in February 2018, Constellations & Crossroads was a double-feature in collaboration with The Arena Players showcasing two 6-Pack short plays: Determination of Azimuth and The Battle of Blue Apple Crossing.
-The plays are centered on two important black figures in American history (Katherine Johnson in Azimuth and Robert Johnson in Battle) and featured a cast and crew from The Arena Players, Baltimore's oldest continuously-run African-American community theater company.
+Run in February 2018, Constellations & Crossroads was a double-feature in collaboration with The Arena Players, showcasing two 6-Pack short plays: Determination of Azimuth and The Battle of Blue Apple Crossing.
+The plays center on two important Black figures in American history (Katherine Johnson in Azimuth and Robert Johnson in Battle) and feature a cast and crew from The Arena Players, Baltimore's oldest continuously running African American community theater company.

 Incredibly Dead!

-Debuting in May 2018, Incredibly Dead! is the newest BROS production, created as a tribute to B-level horror films, such as From Beyond.
+Debuting in May 2018, Incredibly Dead! was created as a tribute to B-level horror films, such as From Beyond.
 Twenty years ago, General Maximilian Morder devised a plan to control the world with the aid of a necromantic goo.
 The elixir falls into the hands of Reggie and Silas Cryptz, two down-on-their-luck morticians desperate to turn their business around after drawing the ire of a family they've cheated in the past.
 Featuring gratuitous gore, slapstick humor, and original music inspired by classic science-fiction film soundtracks, Incredibly Dead! is getting positive reviews from the Baltimore theater community.

+Lurid Happenings

+Debuted October 2018 at The Peale Center.

+Welcome to Shakesville

+Debuted May 2019 at Zion Lutheran Church.

+Space Kümité

+Debuted November 2019 at Peabody Heights Brewery.

+The Shadow Showdown

+Debuted May 2021 at The Meadow.

+Holes: A Puppet Anthology

+BROS' debut feature length film.
+Screened July 2021 at Senator Theatre.

+Glitterus: Dragon Rising

+Debuted May 2022 at Zion Lutheran Church.

+Love & ROAR!

+Debuted November 2022 at 1 E Baltimore St.

+The Gold Night

+Debuted September 2023 at 1 E Baltimore St.

+A Computer That Loves: And Why Not To Build One

+Debuted May 2024 at Zion Lutheran Church.

+Ceremony of the Faceless

+Debuted October 2024 at 1915 Maryland Ave.

+Lempira

+Debuted May 2025 at Zion Lutheran Church.

+Garbage Quest

+Debuted October 2025 at 1915 Maryland Ave.

+American Vamp

+American Vamp was set in 1980s New York, at a fictional corporation run entirely by vampires.
+It was performed at Zion Lutheran Church from May 29th through June 20th, 2026.

 Reception

 As an all-volunteer company, BROS has attracted the support of the surrounding community.
-Those involved in the productions range from individuals with experience in the theater world to complete amateurs.
-In 2012 Baltimore City Paper named Baltimore Rock Opera Society “Best DIY Theater Company” in Baltimore.
+Those involved in the productions range from experienced theater professionals to complete amateurs.
+In 2012, Baltimore City Paper named Baltimore Rock Opera Society “Best DIY Theater Company” in Baltimore.